tooxo/Geiler-Musik-Bot/README.md

     ```.playnext <song link/playlist link/song name>```

     Aliases: `.pn`<br>
-Plays    Example: `.pn nice for what drake`
+    Example: `.pn nice for what drake`

 * Play music and skip to it instantly: